apakhbari/CheatSheets/Storage/GlusterFS/README.md

 |   |_| ||       ||       | _____| |  |   |  |   |___ |   |  | ||   |     _____| |
 |_______||_______||_______||_______|  |___|  |_______||___|  |_||___|    |_______|
 ```
+# Concepts and & Terminology
+- Storage Pool
+- Nodes
+- Brick: a directory you create in your server for sharing

+# Tips & Tricks

 # acknowledgment
 ## Contributors